 The RTST’s intention is to run the Scheme annually, and to work with different regional theatres.
 The detailed terms of the Scheme in any given year will be published on the RTST’s website.
 The terms may vary from year.

-The RTST ran the inaugural RTST Director Award Scheme in 2016 with Sheffield Theatres.
+The RTST ran the inaugural Award (then called the RTST Director Award Scheme) in 2016 with Sheffield Theatres.
 The winner, Kate Hewitt, and the official runner-up, Rebecca Frecknall, were selected by a Selection Panel comprising Daniel Evans (Chair), Robert Hastie, Sir Ian McKellen, Dawn Walton, Richard Wilson and Dame Penelope Wilton.
 Kate won the opportunity to direct the British regional premiere of Tribes by Nina Raine in the Crucible Studio Theatre.
 Tribes ran from 30 June to 22 July 2017.
 The RTST made a grant to Sheffield Theatres of £25,000 towards the production costs.
 The production was a success.
 Kate has since been engaged again by the Crucible – this time to direct Peter Morgan’s play Frost/Nixon in the Crucible’s main house in 2018.

 For full details of the 2017 Scheme, please visit our RTST Sir Peter Hall Director Award 2017 page.